- City Hall

 Alma also provides a "used oil collection" and a "household hazardous waste" program.

-The "used oil collection" is the 1st and 3rd Saturday of each month at AGRI COOP in Alma, for more info click here.
+The "household hazardous waste" program is held the 1st and 3rd Saturdays in April, June, and September between 10:00 AM and noon, at the AGRI COOP in Alma, for more info click here on the program, please click here.

 Top 10 Reasons to Recycle